 Leaning on a scooter while riding will change the center of balance and could cause the rider to fall.

 The CDC reports that 45% of all e-scooter accidents involve head injuries that could be prevented with a helmet.
 29% of all e-scooter accidents happen to inexperienced riders.
 That means that the majority of injuries can be prevented with proper safety gear and caution.
 Read our guide on e-scooter accessories to see which safety gear you need and see our riding tips guide for more safety practices you should abide by.

 Now you know the basics of riding an electric scooter.
 It isn’t all that difficult – actually, most people can get going comfortably in about ten minutes.
 Safety gear is essential as you’ll be cruising at notable speeds once you get used to your e-scooter.

-Whether you’ll be getting an adult commuting scooter or a teenage-friendly e-scooter, you should have the knowledge needed to get started now.
+Whether you’ll be getting an adult electric scooter or a kids-friendly e-scooter, you should have the knowledge needed to get started now.
 Make sure to always lock your electric scooter when leaving it unattended in public as they’re sadly prone to theft.
 Also, make sure to check up on e-scooter laws in your area before braving the streets.
 They’re completely forbidden in public in the UK, for instance.

 If you aren’t quite sure which product to get, we have a guide covering the best options.

 Nothing more to say than: “get riding!” and let us know if you have any further questions in the comments section below.